Configuring Service Chaining with Security Groups

 ePBR supports various probes for protocols such as ICMP, TCP, UDP, DNS, and HTTP. ePBR also supports user defined tracks, which allows you to create tracks with various parameters including millisecond probes and associate them with ePBR endpoints.

 You can configure ePBR probe options for a service if all the endpoints of the service require similar probing methods and protocols.
 If one or more endpoints require a different probing mechanism, you can configure probe options specific to those forward and reverse endpoints.
 You can also configure frequency, timeout, retry up and down counts.
-For service-endpoints distributed in a VXLAN environment, you must configure source loopback interfaces for the probe, so that a unique source IP may be used for IP SLA sessions.
+For service-endpoints distributed in a VXLAN environment, users must configure source loopback interfaces for the endpoints or service probes.
+The IP Addresses of these loopback interfaces are used as the unique source IP for the IP SLA sessions established with these endpoints.

 You can define tracks separately and assign the track ID to the forward and reverse arm of each service-endpoint in ePBR.
 These track IDs should not be re-used across different endpoints in the same or different ePBR service but may be shared between the forward and reverse arms of the endpoint.
 If you do not assign any user-defined track to an endpoint, ePBR will create a track using the probe method for the endpoint.
 If no probe method is defined at the endpoint level, the probe method configured for the service level will be used.

 In events of device failures, traffic that was redirecting to the failed devices will redirect to other reachable devices, until the service is detected as failed.
-Resilient hash is supported during device failures.
-Traffic that was always being redirected to active service devices continues to redirect to the same devices in events of failures of other devices.
+Resilient hashing is supported during device failures for a service function deployed with multiple service endpoints.
+Traffic that was always being redirected to a specific service endpoint continues to redirect to the same device in events of failures of other service endpoints part of the same service fucntion.

 ePBR supports the following fail-action mechanisms for its service chain sequences: